For more information on what format types can be used for your Product Images, please see the detailed guide below:

-Differences such as upright images next to horizontal images, or closely cropped images next to others with unneeded white space as part of the image composition in the images themselves, will all have an effect on how the images sit next to each other, and how they are aligned on the collection page.
+When the Natural option is selected, differences such as upright images next to horizontal images, or closely cropped images next to others with unneeded white space as part of the image composition in the images themselves, will all have an effect on how the images sit next to each other, and how they are aligned on the collection page.

 Once these images have been cropped to have the same aspect ratio, your images should then display in a uniform manner.

 Slideshow images always take up the full width of the page - this is controlled automatically by the theme to make sure the horizontal length of the image continues edge to edge on your customer's screen, no matter what device they're using.

 If this was not the case, the image would finish before the page does and customers would see a gap where the image ends, revealing the “naked” website behind, creating an odd look.

 To make your Slideshow images less tall, you would need to reduce the height, independently to the width.

 This is due to the aspect ratio, explained in more detail below.